Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Estimate of Chance Coincidence

 \subsubsection{Probability density function under the null hypothesis}

 \ In the following, the i-th neutrino alert will be indicated as $A_i$.
-In case of background, two neutrino alerts $A_i$ and $A_j$ will be independent.
+In case the neutrinos did not originate from any source in the catalog, two neutrino alerts $A_i$ and $A_j$ can be treated independently.
 Therefore, the probability density function for the doublet under $H_0$ is equal to the product of the pdfs for the single events:

-\ In case of background, the effective area $A_\mathrm{eff}$ of IceCube determines the probability of detecting a neutrino with an energy $E$ from a right ascension $\varphi$ and a declination $\theta$ in the following way:

-\ For this analysis, the effective area was taken from IceCat-1, the IceCube Event Catalog of Alert Tracks \citep{abbasi2023icecat1}.
-It is independent of the right ascension.
-The pdf for the doublet is: